 This is an exciting new role which has been created as part of our new UKRI funded project ‘FAIR Data Stewardship Training’, which is aligned with the new government vision for life science research.

-You will have the opportunity to lead development of our new Fellowship for data stewards across the UK, building a community in an area which is often under-represented.
-This high profile Fellowship is unique and has already received a lot of attention from funders, universities and research organisations, making it highly likely that your work will inspire others developing similar programmes in the UK and Europe.
-You will also have access to the expertise of the Software Sustainability Institute, who are partners on this project and run their own successful Fellowship programme.
+You will have the opportunity to lead the development of our new Fellowship for data stewards across the UK, building a community in an area which is often under-represented.
+This high profile Fellowship is unique and has already received a lot of attention from funders, universities and research organisations, making it highly likely that your work will inspire others to develop similar programmes in the UK and Europe.
+You will also have access to the expertise of the Software Sustainability Institute, which are partners on this project and runs its own successful Fellowship programme.

 A job that works for you

 As Community Manager, you will have a high degree of autonomy which will allow you to shape your role and manage your own time.
 This role is based at the University of Bradford, but ELIXIR-UK is a UK wide organisation and we welcome applications from people who wish to work remotely from other UK locations.